clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 #.
 Go through the Windows out-of-box-experience process.

 #.
-At this point, the ability to boot Clear Linux is lost because Windows is
+At this point, the ability to boot |CL| is lost because Windows is
    the default boot loader.
 See :ref:`recover-cl-bl` to restore the Clear Linux Systemd-Boot boot loader and add Windows to its boot menu.